dgelessus/NAGUS/README.md

 I started writing this while trying to understand how MOULa's networking works.
-The code does nothing useful at this point, but [the docs](https://nagus.readthedocs.io/en/latest/) contain some assorted information about MOULa's networking, most of which isn't properly documented elsewhere (though I'm hoping to change that soon-ish).
+The code does nothing useful at this point, but [the docs](https://nagus.readthedocs.io/en/latest/) contain some assorted information about MOULa's internals, most of which isn't well-documented elsewhere
+(though I'm hoping to change that soon-ish).

 ## Requirements